helix-foundation/currency/contracts/currency/README.md

 ##### Security Notes
  - the division is done via deterministic integer division with truncation

-#### balanceAt
+#### getPastVotes
 Arguments:
  - `_owner` (address) - the address for which to look up the balance
  - `_blockNumber` (uint256) - the block number at which to check the total supply.

-Overrides the `balanceAt` function in `VoteCheckpoints` to account for inflation.
+Overrides the `getPastVotes` function in `VoteCheckpoints` to account for inflation.
 The uninflated value stored in the checkpoint is divided by the most recent inflation multiplier to `_blockNumber`.

 ##### Security Notes
  - This is not the same as the user's balance at the time.
 This is used purely for looking at snapshotted voting power and accounts for the delegation decisions of the `account` address.